OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:55

-When they had kindled a fire in the middle of the courtyard and sat down together, Peter sat among them.
+When a fire was kindled in the middle of the courtyard and they sat down together, Peter sat among them.

 ## Luke 22:56